 \textbf{Different Sampling Methods.} Table \ref{tab:sam} shows the impact of different sampling methods, where NFE denotes \textit{Number of Function Evaluations}.
 Thanks to the latent space-based design, our model achieves excellent performance with just one denoising step, and two steps bring further improvement.
 However, performance degrades after three denoising steps.
 This is possibly due to excessively high decoding precision reducing the "flexibility" of the trajectories, which leads to a performance drop.
 This indicates that the latent space structure and the sampling method affect the model's performance jointly.

-\textbf{Distillation Strategies.} Table \ref{tab:distillation_analysis} shows the impact of different distillation strategies, including varying the weights $\alpha$, objective functions, and the DiT layer index $k$ from which the student features are obtained.
+\textbf{Alignment Strategies.} Table \ref{tab:distillation_analysis} shows the impact of different alignment strategies, including varying the weights $\alpha$, similarity functions, and the DiT layer index $k$ from which the student features are obtained.
 As can be seen, taking features from the final layer of the DiT as students provides a more significant and stable performance improvement compared to intermediate layers.
 Furthermore, weights $\alpha$ within the $[0.5, 1]$ range are beneficial for model performance.
-Compared to the standard $L2$ loss, relying solely on a cosine similarity constraint is insufficient and, in fact, leads to performance degradation in the Reactive environment.
+Compared to the standard $L_2$ loss, relying solely on a cosine similarity constraint is insufficient and, in fact, leads to performance degradation in the Reactive environment.

-\textbf{Impact of Different Teachers.} Table \ref{tab:dt} shows the impact on the model of using different distillation targets.
+\textbf{Impact of Different Teachers.} Table \ref{tab:dt} shows the impact on the model of using different alignment targets.
 We compare target features obtained from various intermediate layers of the Teacher DiT and those from different magnitudes of noise adding to the ground truth trajectory.
 Features from the Teacher DiT's first and last layers provide a more significant improvement than those from intermediate layers.
 Meanwhile, features obtained by encoding original trajectories with varying degrees of added noise consistently enhance model performance.

 \textbf{Impact of Different VAEs.} Table \ref{tab:dv} shows the model performance with different VAEs, where $L$ denotes the latent dimension.
 It can be observed that the structure of the latent space is critically important for model performance.
 Although training the VAE for 200 epochs reduces its reconstruction error, it degrades the final performance of the model.
 This indicates that when planning in the latent space, a trade-off between its compactness and reconstruction fidelity is essential.